ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a clean, well-lit laboratory or production room with workers in protective clothing.
-The layout consists of two rows of workers sitting on opposite sides of a long table, facing each other.
-Each worker is wearing a white lab coat, blue surgical cap, face mask, and yellow gloves, indicating adherence to hygiene and safety protocols.
+The image shows a cleanroom or laboratory setting with a group of workers seated on both sides of a long arrangement of blue plastic trays.
+Each worker is wearing white lab coats, light blue hair covers, face masks in various colors, and yellow gloves, indicating adherence to hygiene protocols.

-Key elements in the image include:
-- Blue plastic containers on the table filled with small vials or bottles with pink caps and various packaging boxes.
-- Workers appear to be involved in packaging or inspecting these vials.
-- The room has a clean, sterile environment with bright overhead lighting, white walls, and a blue door in the background.
+The workers are handling small items, including boxes and vials with pink tops, possibly related to pharmaceuticals or medical supplies.
+The room has a sterile, white interior with a green floor, fluorescent ceiling lights, and a blue door at the far end.
-- Two rows of workers, about 8-10 per side, are visible.

-There is no visible text in the image, other than partial letters "BE" on the upper front of one worker's lab coat, which might be part of a company or laboratory name.

-Overall, the scene represents a pharmaceutical or medical manufacturing or packaging area, fitting for inclusion in an annual development report related to healthcare or vaccine production.
+There is no visible text in the image itself, but the scene clearly represents an organized and controlled production or inspection process, likely part of an industrial or medical product manufacturing environment.
+This image fits well within an annual development report to showcase production quality, workforce engagement, or sterility standards in the manufacturing process.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p7_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a simple icon of a sheet of paper with a top-right corner folded down, suggesting a document or report.
-The background is black, and the sheet of paper is white, creating a strong contrast.
-There are no visible text or additional key elements within the image itself, just the representation of a single page with a curled corner.
-It appears to be a generic symbol often used to represent documents or reports.
+The image shows a corner of a page being curled up, revealing the backside of the page.
+The front side is completely black, and the backside appears white.
+There are no visible text or other key elements in the image.
+It gives the impression of a page turn or a page being peeled back, commonly used in reports or presentations to suggest turning a page or the start of a new section.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p7_img2.png)